freeu2f/freeu2f-android/CRYPTO.md

 doesn't revoke the key on the server.
 Thus the server-side would still be vulnerable.

+On the other hand, one bit of metadata which might be nice to attach at key creation time would be user confirmation and key security policy.
+This can be implemented without per-registration hardware keys.
+However, with them, the policy can be evaluated inside the key store code itself.
+For example, at key creation time the use could say "I want fingerprint verifciation for this key."
+Then, we can turn on the key store's fingerprint verification flag.
+This is a benefit of this implementation design.
+Otherwise, we have to do all of this policy evaluation in software (and possibly with a compromise on, say, a rooted phone).

 ## Trusted Executable Environment

 It might be possible to get the best of both worlds by writing a [TEE